SECURE SOA FRAMEWORK

 On top of the SSK is the hypervisor that creates a Virtual Machine (VM) environment.
 For this purpose it emulates a HW platform on which multiple guest partitions with their respective Operating Systems (OSs) can run.
 This means that for a Guest OS it is indistinguishable whether it runs on top of a hypervisor or directly on top of a processor HW.

-A SWC can be manually and automatically relocated, by the SOA Framework, into a compatible partition or even another compute platform whether on-vehicle or in the cloud.
+A SWC can be manually and automatically relocated, by the SOA Framework, into a compatible node or even another compute platform whether on-vehicle or in the cloud.
 When the source was compiled using a supported compiler for a compatible OS, it can be seamlessly shifted to a different partition.
 Otherwise, a POSIX-compliant SWC can be built and activated on top of any OS and hypervisor which is POSIX compliant.

 Access to the virtualized communication infrastructure is seamlessly mediated through the SOA Framework, allowing for virtualized Remote Procedure Call (RPC) and data exchange.